nordeck/jitsi-keycloak-adapter-v2/README.md

 See
 [jitsi-keycloak-adapter-v1](https://github.com/nordeck/jitsi-keycloak-adapter)
-for the initial design which is still actively supported.
+for the initial design which is still actively maintained.

 ## 1. Features

 - SSO for `Jitsi` through `Keycloak`.
 Allows `Jitsi` to run as an `OIDC` consumer.
 - Better integration with Jitsi's built-in features for authentication flow.
-- Allows `guest` users and `wait for host` screen if needed
+- Allows `guest` users and `wait for host` screen if needed.

 ## 2. Setup